microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 * You have successfully created and configured a Failover Group for Azure SQL Database, ensuring data is replicated and accessible across regions.
 * You have implemented disaster recovery for an Azure Storage Account using GRS or GZRS, protecting against regional outages.
 * You have conducted failover tests for both the Azure SQL Database and Azure Storage Account, demonstrating the effectiveness of your disaster recovery strategy.
+* You should be able the connect to failed over Azure SQL database and the storage from the failVM

 ### Learning resources
 * [Azure SQL Database Failover Groups and Active Geo-Replication](https://learn.microsoft.com/en-us/azure/azure-sql/database/auto-failover-group-overview)